koriscs/New-pern/README.md

 + Using Redux Persist store for storeing Cart in localstorage
 + Using Passport.js/Cookies for authorization
 + Bootstrap for easier CSS
++ Using proxy

+# Running Locally

+There is an exampleENV.txt to help you create your own .env .I also changed 3 things for production that i was lazy to configure for local use

+1. Middlewear/passport.js CallbackURL in Google-strategy
+2. Database index.js have to comment out ssl: {}
+3. client/src/pages/Login.jsx change the window.open url to your server url

+After these the Database structure and products can be found in database folder.
+In root folder npm run dev and /clinet folder npm run start.